mTonal/scale-repos/README.md

 The repo is name-spaced by the application that generated the files, so their products can be included without collision of files.
 For example, The ROSM (Ruby Object Scale Model) library, supports SCL, YAML and JSON formats.
-Its files are located under "rosm".
+Its files are located under "rosm"